clue/reactphp-stdio/README.md

 #### Stdin

-The `Stdin` represents a `ReadableStream` and is responsible for handling console input.
+[Deprecated] The `Stdin` represents a `ReadableStream` and is responsible for handling console input.

 Interfacing with it directly is *not recommended* and considered *advanced usage*.